tuyen123khac/weather-forcast/README.md

 What this app still not have:
 1. Unit test
-2. Secure from decomple APK (App get null exception while applying pro-guard by default minifyEnabled = true)
+2. Secure from decompile APK (App get a null exception while applying pro-guard by default minifyEnabled = true)
-3. Local data
+3. Local data storing